 Until the farmer turned his sheep out into our field.

-These sheep did not ‘baa’, they positively vomited a dreadful ‘murghhh!‘ They disturbed our sleep and interrupted our conversations, but they were also very funny.
+These sheep did not ‘baa’, they positively vomited a dreadful ‘murghhh!‘ They disturbed our sleep and interrupted our conversations and our songs, but they were also very funny in their dreadful commentary.

 We occasionally quote these sheep to each other to this day.

 But I am running ahead of myself.
 On arrival in the field beside the stream, before we had even put up our tents, Paul and Callan stripped off entirely in order to be at one with nature.
 I took my camera from my backpack.
 They ran to the stream.
 Callan hid behind a bush; Paul sat himself down in the icy flow.
 I clicked.
 I have the photograph to prove it.
 Correctly exposed too.
 Unfortunately I am not allowed to share it with you.